pdf-raku/PDF-Class-raku/README.md

 undoes the last revision of an incrementally saved PDF file.

-#### `pdf-toc.p6 --password=pass in.pdf`
+#### `pdf-toc.p6 --password=pass --no-labels in.pdf`

 prints a table of contents, showing titles and page-numbers, using PDF bookmarks.

     % wget http://www.stillhq.com/pdfdb/000432/data.pdf
     % pdf-toc.p6 data.pdf
-    Table of Contents . . .
-2
+    Table of Contents . . . i
     1. Purpose of this Document . . .
-3
+1
     2. Pre-requisites . . .
-4
+2
     3. Compiler Speed-up . . .
-5
+3
     4. Recompiling the Kernel for Modules . . .
-6
+4
       5.1.
 Configuring Debian or RedHat for Modules . . .
-7
+5
       5.2.
 Configuring Slackware for Modules . . .
-7
+5
       5.3.
 Configuring Other Distributions for Modules . . .
-8
+6

-Note that bookmarks are an optional PDF feature.
+Note that bookmarks and page-labels are optional PDF features.

 ## Development Status